 The Health4Me Silver health insurance premiums start at R483 per month.

 The Health4Me Gold health insurance premiums start at R524 per month.

 Can I get health insurance if I’m over 65 years of age?

 Yes, you can get health insurance regardless of your age.

 Bloom’s trained brokers can help you find the right health insurance plan for people over the age of 65 years.
 Alternatively, we can advise people who would like to put their parents on the health insurance plans.
-Contact us and we’ll be happy to explain the fine print.

 Medical Content Disclaimer